Batman08/GroupProject/README.md

-# How To Run Steps
+# How To Run

-<em>Do the steps below when the project is open in Visual Studio 2022.</em>
+<em>The steps below must be done when the project is open in Visual Studio 2022.</em>

 ## Build the Project